Visit this webpage (updated daily) for the South Rim list of what is open and closed, hours of operation, and public health updates.

 Guest Laundry and Showers (Coin Operated)

 Emergency services are provided by park rangers on duty.
-Dial 911 from any pay phone, dial 9-911 from your cabin/motel room.
+Dial 911 from your phone.

 Lost and Found